kezabelle/django-menuhin/README.rst

 django-menuhin
 ==============

-Another menu application for `Django`_.
+Another menu & breadcrumb application for `Django`_.

 Is it usable?
 -------------

 Nope, not entirely.
-There's a bunch of tests, and coverage is 100% excluding the template tags, but it's not ready for prime time.

-It's rough around the edges, both in API and functionality, but it is inherently lazy, and attempts to be efficient where possible - the biggest hits to the database are hopefully from the userland ``get_nodes()`` implementations.
+I keep re-writing it.

 What's the idea?
 ----------------